Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Introduction

 The main contributions of this paper are as follows: \begin{itemize}

-\item We propose an uncertainty-mitigation joint planning module that efficiently resolves decision-critical uncertainty through human-robot bidirectional conversations.
-The module locates and handles both target ambiguity and traversability uncertainty.
-An optimal query strategy is then employed to minimize interaction costs to guide conversations for identifying a valid and reliable plan.
+\item We propose an uncertainty-mitigation joint planning module that resolves decision-critical uncertainty through bidirectional clarification dialogue.
+The module localizes both target ambiguity and traversability uncertainty, and derives a cost-optimal querying strategy that steers the conversation toward a valid and reliable plan with minimal interaction cost.

-\item We propose a real-time intent-aware collaboration module that maintains an online probabilistic belief over human intent and task progress, enabling the robot to adapt its cooperative strategy in real time without requiring explicit human feedback or retraining.
+\item We propose a real-time intent-aware collaboration module that reads implicit, nonverbal intent cues, maintaining an online probabilistic belief over human intent and task progress so the robot can adapt its cooperative strategy in real time without explicit communication or retraining.

-\item We design and prototype a human-UAV collaborative planning system that integrates the two proposed planning modules with perception models and controllers.
-Experiments are conducted in both Gazebo simulators and open-world environments to verify its effectiveness. \end{itemize}
+\item We design and prototype a human-UAV collaborative planning system that integrates the two planning modes with a voice dialogue interface, perception models, and low-level controllers.
+Experiments in both Gazebo simulation and open-world environments verify its effectiveness. \end{itemize}